Brob2nd/Smash-Remix-Debugged/readme.md

 MichaelthemanX: Sandbag's Announcer

+Loogi, Krix08 and Arrowshoes: Sandbag's Crowd Chant

 Daniel Welch: Arranger of "Masked Dedede" and "Fortuna", Part of the Smash Remix music team.

+Not Music/Pun4472: Arranger of the "Multiplayer Battle (Bomberman DS)" Song and Part of the Smash Remix music team.

-coffee: Musician/Arranger of the Donkey Kong Jr. Song and Part of the Smash Remix music team.
+coffee: Arranger of the "Donkey Kong Jr." Song and Part of the Smash Remix music team.

 B3313 Team and Newsupkaizo55: Creators of B3313, and musicians/composers of the 14 new songs added for the mod